sspackman99/sspackman99.github.io/_posts/2023-06-15-Optimization-For-Chumps.md

 $$ J(\theta) = \frac{1}{N} \sum \max(0, 1 - \text{Actual} \cdot \text{Predicted}) + \lambda|w|^2 $$

 > SVMs have a notoriously difficult cost function to understand, so don't worry about it if it confuses you the first time.
-The goal of this is mainly to demonstrate how each of these common machine learning models have similar underpinnings, since each works based on a cost function. {: .prompt-{warning} }
+The goal of this is mainly to demonstrate how each of these common machine learning models have similar underpinnings, since each works based on a cost function.
+{: .prompt .prompt-warning }

 Anyways, the first part of this formula measures the "misclassification margin" - amount and severity by which our prediction was wrong.
 The second part is a regularization term that tries to keep the model simple to prevent overfitting.
 Here, $w$ is the weights vector, $\|w\|^2$ is the square of the magnitude of the weights vector, and $\lambda$ is a regularization parameter.
 SVMs try to find a decision boundary that maximizes the margin from both classes, and the hinge loss function allows it to ignore errors as long as they fall within the margin space.